-A comforting bowl of uniquely Okinawan wheat noodles served with tender pork belly and a dashi-rich broth, garnished with green onion and beni shoga.
+A bowl of uniquely Okinawan wheat noodles with tender pork belly in a dashi-rich broth, garnished with green onion and beni shoga.

 On the Palate